-9. Make a cross for your window
+11. Make a cross for your window

-With the focus being on our homes rather than our church buildings, how about creating something to display in your window or put up outside your house for neighbours and passers by to see, during Holy Week and Easter?
+How about creating something to display in your window or put up outside your house for neighbours and passers by to see during Holy Week and Easter?

 This could be something you encourage everyone in your group or congregation to do.
 Lots of homes displaying crosses in their windows could be a powerful thing.